 - The Bee sometimes hires someone who wants to make a name and move up.
 It is also an excellent adversary if someone wants to be persecuted by a paper.

 - The reporters from the Strange Times are likely to uncover things that someone doesn’t want uncovered.

 - The Strange Happenings column is an excellent way to spread rumours and news, and its pseudonymous author might actually be a super or occult master.

-The city has a super-group, the Centurions.
+THE SUPER SCENEThe city has a super-group, the Centurions.
 Its most prominent member is Quantum Strange; his principle foe is K-Osprey (who sometimes spells it Chaos Prey).
-They have a headquarters in town and outside of town is a decommissioned military base that they bought, Camp Centurion.
-That's where the dangerous material is tested and the real training happens.
+As the campaign begins, the Centurions go missing.

 In the last few years, though, the Centurions have taken to ﬁghting global or even interstellar threats, and the business of protecting the city largely falls to the Parahuman Reconnaisance and Tactics team and vigilantes.
 PRAT is always willing to bring out its big weapons, and Lt.
 Karpinski has a somewhat adversarial relationship with the local vigilantes...possibly because they tend to deal with the problems before PRAT can.
 (They never refer to themselves as PRAT, by the way, though everyone else does.
 In the police force, they're Strange City Parahuman Reconnaissance and Tactics, or SCPRT.)

 There is an unusually high number of supervillains in Strange City: they outnumber heroes by between 15:1 or 20:1, depending on the deﬁnitions used.
 Enoch Strange's sociology professors have been working on why, but they haven't come up with a reason why there even are supervillains.
 The conservative press claims that having powers makes you a supervillain.